hardenedapple/gdb-walkers/README.md

 To install, clone this repo and put the line
 `source /install/path/gdb_walker_setup.py` in your `~/.gdbinit` file.

+N.b. if building GDB from source I'd suggest considering (depending on how you built and installed it) adding `set data-directory /usr/share/gdb` into your `~/.gdbinit` file as well.

+AFAIK Most system-wide installs have the value of `show data-directory` as `/usr/share/gdb`.
+Some packages install debugging helper scripts in this directory when installed (e.g. `libstdc++`).
+Having `data-directory` point at this place means they can be used almost seamlessly.
+Many of the package-distributed helper scripts include `pretty-printers`.
+These can be used by the walkers of this plugin with `gdb-pipe pretty-printer <whatever>`.
+This is particularly useful for things like libstdc++ containers -- e.g. `gdb-pipe pretty-printer myvector`.

 ## Examples
 There is a demo walker `tree-elements` walking over all elements in a tree structure defined in `demo_structure.py` (the tree structure is defined in